Below are the available bulk discount rates for each individual item when you purchase a certain amount

 The valve body and handle are forged brass with a polished chrome plated finish.
 The valve unit features a quarter-turn open/close, a chrome-plated brass ball with molded TFE seals, and a color-coded index disc (specify gas being used when ordering).
 The inlet is 3/8" NPT male and the outlet has a non-removable seven-serration hose end that varies in diameter from ~1/2" down to 5/16".
 We generally recommend the L4200 valve which is identical except the hose end is removable, making the L4200 much more versatile than the L4100.

 Each unit is fully assembled and factory tested prior to shipment.
 The L4100CV version includes an internal floating check to prevent back flow into gas system (the valve is not supplied in valves for vacuum service), and may be required under your local plumbing codes (please check before ordering).

 The valve includes a plastic index disc indicating the type of service the valve is used for.
 Standard options include air, carbon dioxide, cold water, deionized water, distilled water, gas, hot water, hydrogen, nitrogen, oxygen, steam and vacuum (replacement buttons are available as item # Lbutton).
 Additional indexing options are also available.
-If you select oxygen as your index button, the valve must be specially cleaned and the system will automatically add the fee for that to the price of the valve.
+If you select oxygen or hydrogen as your index button, the valve must be specially cleaned and the system will automatically add the fee for that to the price of the valve.